+LG’s OLED sets tend to have a slightly warmer ‘pop’ to colors than some competitors, but the difference is pretty small unless you’re looking for it.
 OLED is able to reach deeper black levels and offer more precise light control than even the best LCD or QLED TVs, thanks to its self-emitting panels and ability to turn pixels off entirely.
-The TVs of degrade faster than LCDs, though, and can't go quite as bright as some new Samsung TVs.
+The TVs degrade faster than LCDs, though, and can't go quite as bright as some of the newer Samsung TV models.
 (You can suss out your preference in our OLED vs QLED comparison guide.)

 The webOS smart TV platform on LG TVs is also fantastic, with a sleek and polished interface alongside good app support – and voice commands through the Magic Remote for all new OLED sets.
 Keep in mind, though, that LG doesn't support HDR10+, even if it has generally wide support for HDR10, Dolby Vision, and HLG formats.
 UK viewers won't find Freeview Play on its most recent televisions either.